mattmills49/modeler/README.md

-# EDA
+# Modeler
-R Package for Exploratory Data Analysis
+R Package for helper functions applied to predictive modeling

-This is a line from RStudio